Galing Kujat: Murder of Cao Ruyin

-On the afternoon of 17 February 2008, Galing Anak Kujat, who was then employed to load ships in a shipyard in Singapore, together with his friend Kho Jabing, an employee of a rag and bone company, and their three friends and compatriots from Sarawak to rob two Bangladeshi construction workers from the workplace of one of their three friends in Tiong Bahru.
+On the afternoon of 17 February 2008, Galing Anak Kujat, who was then employed to load ships in a shipyard in Singapore, together with his friend Kho Jabing, an employee of a rag and bone company, and their three friends and compatriots from Sarawak planned to rob two Bangladeshi construction workers from the workplace of one of their three friends in Tiong Bahru.
 However, before the robbery plan could be executed, the two workers had left with their boss.
 The five remained in Tiong Bahru for drinks.

 After that, at about 7 pm, the five men went to Geylang for more drinks.
 During the trip, they had an argument over whether they should commit robbery in Geylang in view of their aborted robbery attempt earlier that day.
 Later on, Kho and Galing left the group.
 They walked together for a while before noticing two mainland Chinese men walking along a pathway in an open space near Geylang Drive.
 The men thus decided to rob the pair.

 The two mainland Chinese men - mainland Chinese nationals and construction workers Cao Ruyin (Traditional Chinese: 曹如銀; Simplified Chinese: 曹如银; Pinyin: cáo rúyín) and Wu Jun (Traditional Chinese: 吳軍; Simplified Chinese: 吴军; Pinyin: wú jūn) - were walking together in that same area after dinner when they were unknowingly targeted by the two Sarawakians.
 Kho picked up a fallen tree branch, and used it to hit one of the men, Cao, from behind.
 As Kho began to assault Cao, Galing joined in by using his belt to hit Cao after failing to catch up with Wu, who escaped to contact the police.
 The assault eventually stopped and the pair also took away Cao's mobile phone.

 From the attack, Cao suffered from 14 skull fractures, which also caused injuries to the brain.
 Cao was subsequently rushed to Tan Tock Seng Hospital where doctors operated on him twice to treat his head injuries, but despite the efforts of the doctors, Cao did not recover from these injuries and slipped into a coma.
-Six days later, on 23 February 2008, 40-year-old Cao Ruyin passed away.
+Six days later, on 23 February 2008, 40-year-old Cao Ruyin died.
 After Cao's death, forensic pathologist Teo Eng Swee conducted an autopsy on the deceased construction worker, and Teo later certified that it was the severe head injuries that killed him.